coinevo/documents/en/freebsd/README.md

-# Staking Qtum on FreeBSD
+# Staking Evo on FreeBSD

 FreeBSD is a very powerful operating system, it has a great history of reliability, security and stability.
-Here we show how it can be used to stake Qtum in a secure way.
+Here we show how it can be used to stake Evo in a secure way.

-## Isolating Qtumd in a FreeBSD jail
+## Isolating Evod in a FreeBSD jail

-FreeBSD jails are a very powerful feature, in summary, your jail instance is more protected as it's like having a separate OS just for Qtum with reduced privileges.
+FreeBSD jails are a very powerful feature, in summary, your jail instance is more protected as it's like having a separate OS just for Evo with reduced privileges.

 Here's a good read on Jails:  https://www.freebsd.org/doc/handbook/jails.html